 If you have squirrels in the neighbourhood it's wise to invest in squirrel-proof feeders so that you can be sure it’s the birds that benefit from your restaurant.

-Ensure that whatever feeder you use, it is kept clean and dry.
-Remove any old or mouldy feed on a daily basis, this will help to reduce the chance of causing any illness in the birds.
+Ensure that whatever feeder you use is kept clean and dry.
+Remove any old or mouldy feed on a daily basis.
+This will help to reduce the chance of causing any illness in the birds.
 You can buy safe detergents to clean feeders and reduce the risk of Salmonella and Bird Flu.

 How you position feeders and food in your garden will also determine the number of birds you attract.
-Birds will naturally feed in safe areas, away from predators such as cats or foxes.
-Ensure feeder is well away from hedges, fences, trees and sheds, which will enable predators to strike.
+Birds will naturally feed in safe areas away from predators such as cats or foxes.
+Ensure feeders are well away from hedges, fences, trees and sheds, which will enable predators to strike.

 Birds need to have a good supply of fresh, clean water, to use for drinking as well as cleaning.
-Rainwater is ideal and can be collected from water ****.
-However, you need to change the water regularly and clean the birdbath to get rid of any algae from forming.
-In very cold weather, keep water supplies free from ice by using a special, bird-friendly anti-freeze
+Rainwater is ideal and can be collected.
+However you need to change the water regularly and clean the birdbath to get rid of any algae forming.
+In very cold weather keep water supplies free from ice by using a special bird-friendly anti-freeze

 Finally, you can encourage birds to your garden by providing a safe place for them to roost and nest.
 Hedges and trees provide beautiful, natural shelter with foliage camouflaging the roosts and reducing the risk of other animals, domestic or wild, from hunting or scaring the birds.
-If you have less space, you could add a bird box to a wall or patch of ground in a quiet area with no danger of squirrels, cats or rats from getting onto/into them.
+If you have less space you could add a bird box to a wall or patch of ground in a quiet area with no danger of squirrels, cats or rats getting onto/into them.

 Robins have even been known to build a nest in an old wellie boot!